CAnsbach/In-Class-Projects/README.md

 Into the Darkness: This is a text adventure game that was made as the final project for my game programming class.
 The file is a compressed Unity project folder for the demo of the game.
-Currently there are two floors and one boss as well as a room that when entered let the player win the game.
+Currently there are two floors and one boss as well as a room that when entered, lets the player win the game.
+I may work on improving and finishing the game in my free time.